fromxt/fromxt.github.io/content/post/some_useful_webs.md

 22. [Jitsi Meet](https://meet.jitsi.net/) - An open source alternative to Zoom (jitsi.net)
 23. [Palava.tv](https://palava.tv) - Simplistic video communication with your friends and colleagues from within your web browser
 24. [Screenshots ](https://screenshot.simplecto.com/) - Make a website screenshot.
+25. [swisstransfer ](https://www.swisstransfer.com/) - Allows you to send up to 50 GB of data at once, free of charge and without registration.

 ## Others